shaylasry/Word-Prediction/Readme.md

 ### Third map-reduce:

-Used only for the final sorting,

-\<w1,w2\> ascending and probability descending with shuffle and sort from mapper to reducer
+Used only for the final sorting: w1,w2 ascending and probability descending with shuffle and sort from mapper to reducer

 Input:

-Key: \<3-gram,probability\> , Value : \<probability\>
+`Key:  <3-gram, probability> , Value :  <probability>
+`
 Output:

-Key: \<3-gram,probability\> , Value : \<probability\>
+`Key:  <3-gram,probability> , Value :  <probability>
+`

-run instructions:
+# Run instructions:

-create a bucket and upload to it the heb-stopwords.txt included and change file type to utf8
+Create a bucket and upload to it the heb-stopwords.txt included and change file type to UTF-8.

-in bucket create empty log folder
+In bucket create empty log folder

-in main.java:
+In main.java:

-lines 21,23,27,29,33,35,76 change bucket name
+Change bucket name in lines 21,23,27,29,33,35,76

-in mapperreducer1.java
+In mapperreducer1.java:

-line 70 change bucket name
+Change bucket name in line 70 .

-package the code and upload to all parts jar files to bucket
+Package the code and upload to all parts jar files to bucket.